fergal92/pp1-car-maintenance/TESTING.md

 | Thank you message | The user clicks on the return to home page link| The user is redirected to the home page | Yes | Yes | - |

 ### Validator Testing
-The following is a summary of validatione errors found upomn testing.
-All errors were resolved.
+The following is a summary of validation errors found upon testing. **All errors were resolved**.

 #### HTML
 ##### Index page